 Reed College -- B.A. in Interdisciplinary Philosophy and Religion, 1991

-The Forerunner of All Things: Buddhaghosa on Mind, Intention, and Agency (Oxford University Press, 2014).
+The Forerunner of All Things: Buddhaghosa on Mind, Intention, and Agency.
+New York: Oxford University Press, 2014.

 “Buddhaghosa on the Phenomenology of Love and Compassion.”
-The Oxford Handbook of Indian Philosophy, edited by Jonardon Ganeri (forthcoming).
+The Oxford Handbook of Indian Philosophy, edited by Jonardon Ganeri.
+New York: Oxford University Press, 2017: 171-189.

 “She Who Heard Much: Notes on Receiving, Interpreting, and Transmitting Buddhavacana.”
 International Journal of Hindu Studies, 2015.